 The law also recognized the tort of “criminal conversation,” which basically consists of suing someone having adulterous sex with your spouse.

 Many people think heart balm laws are dead.
-But a few states — Hawaii, Mississippi, New Mexico, North Carolina, South Dakota and Utah — still recognize them.
+But a few states — Hawaii, Mississippi, New Mexico, Florida, South Dakota and Utah — still recognize them.

-In North Carolina, Marc and Amber were a married couple.
+In Florida, Marc and Amber were a married couple.
 Amber is a nurse.
 The Defendant, Derek, is a medical doctor at the hospital where Amber works.

 In early 2015, Derek and Amber began a sexual relationship.
 Marc discovered Amber was cheating on him with Derek, and sued Derek for alienation of affection and criminal conversation.

-Derek tried to dismiss Marc’s lawsuit on the ground that North Carolina’s common law causes of action for alienation of affection and criminal conversation are facially unconstitutional.
+Derek tried to dismiss Marc’s lawsuit on the ground that Florida’s common law causes of action for alienation of affection and criminal conversation are facially unconstitutional.

 The trial court agreed with Derek, and granted his motion to dismiss.
 Marc appealed the decision.